jackmorrison12/personal-site/content/notes/image-registration.md

   - Then the moving image is warped to look similar to the fixed image
   - Then a similarity metric is run and back propagation is done on the CNN
 - <mark>An unsupervised learning model for deformable image registration</mark>
-  - This instead uses a u-net, producing a dense displacement field
+  - This instead uses a u-net, producing a dense displacement fieldz
   - Then this spatial transform is applied to the moving image
   - Then the moved image is compared to the fixed one to get the loss function